sunpho84/e-snort/README.md

 - Fma
 - Trace from nissa
 - Algebric sum in place of sum
+- Scalar simdify
+- Grill
+- Fields
+- More rigorous lhs vs rhs assignment comps requirement

 TODO
 ---
-- Spawning expr assignment in the different case, how will we deal with \*=, -= etc?
-Do they have any usage, or should we divert to the =a*b case?
+- Halos

 - Neighbors
-- Scalar should simdify
 - Reducer from nissa
-- Grid from...?
-- Fields
 - MPI io

 - Random generator
+- Spawning expr assignment in the different case, how will we deal with \*=, -= etc?
+Do they have any usage, or should we divert to the =a*b case?
+- Autotuner